 Whether you’re a fan of classic, traditional August Wilson, urban contemporary Tyler Perry or all theater, we’ve searched the globe to bring the very best.
 Come join celebrities, artists and theater-loving patrons from all over world as they descend on Atlanta for a spectacular annual celebration.

 ATLANTA CHILI COOK-OFF

 More than 75 restaurant and amateur teams compete for the title of Atlanta’s best chili at the annual Atlanta Chili Cook Off.
 Enjoy sampling chili from each team before voting for People’s Choice as local bands provide live entertainment in Brookhaven Park.

-ATLANTA PRIDE FESTIVAL AND PARADE (rescheduled as an online event)
+ATLANTA PRIDE FESTIVAL AND PARADE (canceled for 2021)

 Support and celebrate equality at the Atlanta Pride Festival and Parade.
 Two days fill Piedmont Park with live entertainment, a Pride Market, plus restaurant and bar promotions.
 Wrap up the weekend with the Pride Parade, one of the South’s largest celebrations.

 An annual, week-long celebration of public art in downtown Atlanta, Elevate Art kicks off with a block party featuring music, food and performance art.
 Catch various performances, art installations, civic panels and explore Atlanta in the process.
 End Elevate week with a final-night party and special performance.

 NATIVE AMERICAN FESTIVAL AND POW-WOW AT STONE MOUNTAIN PARK (canceled for 2021)